AbiVarsanP/Crickz/USER_GUIDE.md

 ## 🎊 Enjoy the Game!

-Crickz brings the classic hand cricket experience to the digital world.
+Cricktz brings the classic hand cricket experience to the digital world.
 Challenge your friends, develop strategies, and most importantly - have fun! 🏏

 **Good luck and may the best player win!** 🏆